elliotchance/c2go/README.md

 usable.

-3. Since we have all the types in the AST it's just a matter of traversing the tree is a semi-intelligent way and producing Go.
+3. Since we have all the types in the AST it's just a matter of traversing the tree in a semi-intelligent way and producing Go.
 Easy, right!?

 # Testing